markusfaglum/Time-Range-Expert-Advisor-Version1.1/README.md

-# TimeRangeExpertAdvisorVerson1.1

-The EA finds the high and low from a specified time range, whenever the price breaks the high/low a trade is enterd with a stop loss at high/low.
-Closes all trades at specified time.
+The EA identifies the high and low within a specified time range.
+When the price breaks either the high or low, a trade is initiated with a stop loss placed at the respective high or low.
+All trades are closed at a predetermined time.

-V1.1 Changes the logic to trade a stop run before the entry, meaning that to short the high needs to be taken before the low and entry stop loss at the high.
+Version 1.1 introduces a change in logic, where a stop run is required before the entry.
+To initiate a short trade, the high must be taken out before the low, with the stop loss placed at the high.

-2009-2015 Used for optimising
-2015-2024 Forward Test
+Optimization Data:
+2009–2015 used for optimizing inputs
+2015–2024 used for forward testing